-Why book Paracas to Arequipa bus with redBus?
+Why book a Paracas to Arequipa bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Paracas to Arequipa.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Paracas to Arequipa.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 In the current territory of Paracas, it flowered the ancestral civilisation of the culture known as Paracas, during the pre-Incan period.
 This culture was characterized by its textile art, very advanced for that period, due to its funerary rituals and the cranium trepanations, which were made to remove bad spirits.
 The Paracas culture is also known for deforming their heads until having them lengthened with a conical shape.
 The archaeological remains of this culture were found by the archaeologist Julio C. Tello in 1925.
 In 1820, six ships disembarked at its coast, and were part of the Ejército Libertador, from the Freedom Expedition of Peru, commanded by the General José de San Martín.
 The name Paracas means “sand rain” due to the strong winds that bring sand remains, typical of this territory (those winds reach speeds of 20 miles/32 kms per hour).